Amadej coat of arms

-Amadej is a Polish coat of arms.
+Amadej is a Polish coat of arms of either Hungarian origin or West Prussian.
 It was used by several szlachta families in the times of the Kingdom of Poland and the Polish–Lithuanian Commonwealth.

+History

+The family is either of Hungarian origin or West Prussian origin.

+Earliest mentions of the family and coat of arms appeared circa 1300 AD, when the king Władysław I Łokietek sought help to return to the throne.
+According to contemporaries, Amadej were the first to help.
+With this new found wealth, the king took over a castle in Wiślica.
+He rewarded the family with wealth and honors.

 Blazon

 Gules an eagle displayed recursant argent armed and crowned or holding in its beak an annulet also or.
 Crest: issuant out of a crest coronet or five ostrich feathers argent.
 Mantled gules doubled argent.

+It is exceptional that it is a mirror of the coat of arms of Poland as it has a dexter eagle which appears in the national coat as a sinister version, prompting a connection between both.